Loading profile data...

 Do your research

-Asking fellow business owners in your local area is another way to find out about business funding schemes.
-Many are more than willing to share details with other founders.
-Enterprise Nation's local online meet-ups are a good way to meet other business owners.
+Asking fellow business owners in your local area is another way to find opportunities.
+Enterprise Nation's local meet-ups provide a chance to meet small business owners.

-When applying for a grant, it's really important to understand the criteria.
+It's really important to understand how funding is provided.
 Some schemes pay you the grant in full.
-Some are match-funded, which means you or a partner have to match a proportion of the money.
+Some are match-funded, which means you have to match a proportion of the money.
 Some are combined with loans.

 There are also schemes that grant you funding to spend on something specific, such as help from a business consultant.